Jak-Kolb/b2txt-2025/RESULTS.md

 3. The unseen subset is **98 trials / 663 words**, so the error bar is roughly **±4 points**.
    Do not read val-test at finer resolution than that.

-**The latency ledger is what caught the real problem.** Harder data produces longer candidate lists (mean 52.1 vs 30.6), and finalization scales with list length: full n-best reaches **~158 ms p95 on val-test, over the 140 ms budget**, while val-dev had suggested ~96 ms. Truncating to the top-10 candidates costs **0.15 points** — inside the confidence interval — and returns finalization to **~83 ms**.
-The shipped operating point is therefore **gpt2-large @ top-10**.
-An accuracy-only evaluation would have missed this entirely.
+**The headline held-out finding is a failure, not a pass: the evaluated operating point does not hold its own real-time constraint.** Harder data produces longer candidate lists (mean 52.1 vs 30.6), and finalization scales with list length — full n-best reaches **~158 ms p95 on val-test, against the 140 ms budget**, where val-dev had suggested ~96 ms. The *accuracy* transferred; the *latency* did not.
+An accuracy-only evaluation would have reported a clean success.

+**A caveat we are obliged to state, because it limits what the mitigation is worth.** Truncating to the top-10 candidates returns finalization to ~83 ms and costs 0.15 points on val-test.
+But that number came from evaluating a **second** configuration on a **one-shot** split, which is precisely what a held-out set is not for.
+So:

+- **19.31 % unseen (full n-best) is a clean held-out result.** Nothing was tuned; it stands.
+- **19.46 % (top-10) is descriptive only** — a mitigation supported by val-dev whose held-out
+  accuracy is unverified, with no held-out set left to verify it.

+The underlying process error is that this evaluation pre-registered accuracy criteria and **no latency criterion**, even though the necessary scaling behaviour had already been measured on val-dev beforehand.
+It is recorded here rather than smoothed over.

 ---